Spicy SriLankan chicken-coconut milk curry.

 I got the message, let them be and got back to my kitchen and finished my cooking.

-Can I make the Sri Lankan chicken curry without using coconut milk?
+Can I cook the Sri Lankan chicken curry without coconut milk?

 1 tablespoon Cumin powder